LifeTimeScriptKiddie/OpenNotes/0. Clouds/0.2. Attack Cloud/0.2.3. Azure/Tool - GraphRunner.md

 If you don't know where to start, `List-GraphRunnerModules` is a good start.

-The best examples are here. [[PwnedLabs/4.
-Loot Exchange, Teams and SharePoint with GraphRunner\|../PwnedLabs/4.
-Loot Exchange, Teams and SharePoint with GraphRunner]]
+The best examples are here. [../PwnedLabs/4.
+Loot Exchange, Teams and SharePoint with GraphRunner](<PwnedLabs/4.
+Loot Exchange, Teams and SharePoint with GraphRunner.md>)